gelsogrove/shopME/docs/PRD.md

 ### Security and Constraints
 - No hardcoded fallbacks.
 All configuration and data from DB.
-- Strict `workspaceId` filtering for every DB query to preserve isolation.
+- **Centralized token validation** using `SecureTokenService` for all public endpoints.
+- **Token contains all necessary data**: customerId, workspaceId, and expiration time.
+- **No additional parameters required** - token is sufficient for all operations.
+- **Token Reuse System**: One token per user per type, reused for 1 hour until expiration.
+- **Automatic workspace isolation** enforced via token validation.
-- If multiple customers share the same phone across different workspaces and `workspaceId` is omitted, backend returns an error requiring `workspaceId`.
+- If token is invalid or expired, backend returns an error requiring new token generation.

 # ShopMe - WhatsApp E-commerce Platform PRD